Latest resignation leaves Champaign County Board short two members

 Humphrey’s resignation leaves the 22-member county board short two members.

-Fellow Urbana Democrat Titianna Ammons of District 11 resigned her county board seat effective Aug.
+Titianna Ammons, D-District 11, resigned her county board seat effective Aug.
 10.

 Kloeppel said county Democrats haven’t yet submitted a candidate to replace Humphrey, and she hasn’t yet made a decision about a replacement for Ammons.